 New reports on the scope of this growing issue — and new products, programs, and services to engage caregivers — are being released every day.
 But without deep, contextual knowledge about the day-to-day experience of family caregivers, it will be difficult to address the critical challenges that lie just ahead.

 We envision a world where caregiving is valued and supported as fundamental to a healthy society.
 We have made it our mission to catalyze a transformative change for family caregiving through innovative research, practical solutions, and rich collaboration.
 By integrating advanced design techniques and modern technologies in all our work, we create an innovative, engaging approach with a human, empathetic touch.

 Rajiv designed and conducted the Atlas of Caregiving Pilot Study, serving as its Principal Investigator, which led to the founding of Atlas of Caregiving.
 Prior to that he spent more than a decade developing solutions for consumer health and wellbeing.
-Prior to Bhageera, he held roles managing new product strategy with companies including Apple and Adobe, building upon his work as a research scientist with NASA.
+Previously, Rajiv led innovation and new business development at technology companies including Apple and Adobe, building upon his work as a research scientist with NASA.
 Rajiv holds an MBA from Columbia, MS from Stanford, and BSE from Princeton.
 He sits on the board of Family Caregiver Alliance, and is an advisor to Quantified Self.
 He was recognized as a 2018 Influencer on Aging by PBS affiliate NextAvenue, and is a Salzburg Fellow.